emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   [compile+link]
   Enables warnings about the use of absolute paths in ``-I`` and ``-L`` command line directives.
 This is used to warn against unintentional use of absolute paths, which is sometimes dangerous when referring to nonportable local system headers.

-.. _proxy-to-worker:

-``--proxy-to-worker``
-  [link]
-  Runs the main application code in a worker, proxying events to it and output from it.
-If emitting HTML, this emits a **.html** file, and a separate **.js** file containing the JavaScript to be run in a worker.
-If emitting JavaScript, the target file name contains the part to be run on the main thread, while a second **.js** file with suffix ".worker.js" will contain the worker portion.

 .. _emcc-emrun:

 ``--emrun``